Nikon D90 Comparison Review

 The Nikon D90 is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in August 2008 and is equipped with an APS-C sensor.
 It offers a resolution of 12.2 megapixel.

-The Nikon D90 has a Camera Elo of 1471.
+Is the Nikon D90 a good camera?
+The D90 has a Camera Elo of 1501.
 This rating puts the D90 below average of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the D90 also falls below average. – Well, the Nikon D90 is more than 10 years old, and there have been many other good digital cameras released since 2008.
+In terms of its sensor size category (APS cameras), the D90 also ranks below average. – Well, the Nikon D90 is more than 11 years old, and there have been many other good digital cameras released since 2008.

 |Digital single lens reflex|